Military manufacturing jobs can involve creating products in factory or production line environments around the world.

 Maintenance officers manage repairs of electrical and electronic equipment, machine shops, and other technical systems.
 They direct others in maintenance tasks and inspect systems to ensure top-notch operation.
 Technical tasks can include disassembly, cleaning, replacing parts, calibrating, and diagnosing malfunctions of equipment, machinery, and electronic systems.
 They may keep detailed records of the repairs performed and the need for future maintenance.

 Medical equipment repairers test, adjust, and repair biomedical equipment.
 They service and maintain medical equipment with mechanical, hydraulic, pneumatic, electronic, digital, optical, and radiological principles.
 They may work on patient monitors, defibrillators, ventilators, anesthesia machines, and other life-supporting equipment, as well as medical imaging equipment (x-rays, CAT scanners, and ultrasound equipment), voice-controlled operating tables, and electric wheelchairs.
 To do their work, medical equipment repairers use a variety of tools, including specialized test-equipment software.

 Non-destructive testers find the smallest imperfections and take necessary corrective measures to keep the Military's equipment working safely.
 They utilize everything from x-rays to ultrasound to perform the job.

-Powerhouse mechanics install, maintain, operate, and repair electrical and mechanical equipment in power-generating stations.
-They maintain various types of power-generating equipment on land, on ships, and on submarines.
+Power plant mechanics install, maintain, and repair mechanical equipment in power-generating stations.
+They maintain various types of power-generating equipment on land, ships, and submarines.
 They also support the mobile utility equipment that the Military provides as portable, temporary sources of electricity.

 Power plant operators control power-generating plants on land and aboard ships and submarines.
 They operate boilers, turbines, nuclear reactors, and portable generators.
 Power plant operators are also responsible for administering, managing, and evaluating shipboard engineering programs.